Redistricting: 13 or More Single Member Districts

 Call to Action

-- I will call for a vote to put consolidation back on the ballot in 2016.
+- I will call for a vote to put consolidation back on the ballot.
 The last time this was attempted, it was estimated that this would save taxpayers $30 million dollars per year.

 Crime and Protecting Our First Responders